angarsky/diveintopython/learn/classes/variables.md

 Python is a powerful language that supports different types of variables and properties.
-This includes class variables, class static variable, class attributes, class variables vs instance variables, and class private variables.
 In this article, we will discuss variables, attributes, and properties in Python to help you understand them better.

 ## Understanding Variables, Attributes, and Properties